 Outreach for the project was done through social media, starting with Facebook.
 The food station was stocked with donations, some brought by New York City chefs.
 Yoga classes were offered.

 One day a choir from Brooklyn sang gospel in the entry.
 Another day, a flutist arrived.
 Therapy dogs were brought in.
 People offered what they had in a way that was respectful and safe for the community.
 No one imposed concepts of what someone else needed.

 Kellie shared important points that made the project so successful.
 If you are organizing a relief effort, please learn from what SHHP did so very well.

 - Connect with trauma experts so you learn how to be with people in shock; wanting to help is not enough.
 Unskilled “helpers” can cause more pain.
-Consider contacting the Trauma Center at JRI in Boston.

 - Vet volunteers carefully — not everyone who wants to help is a good candidate for direct contact.
 Despite their good intentions, too eager do-gooders can be too proactive, bringing an abrasiveness to their interactions that is hurtful to people who are raw.

 - If someone shows up who is a good service candidate, find a way to use them.

 - Give volunteers specific instructions, protocols for treatment, and scripts for addressing members of the community.